MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ## Analyze large amounts of data

-If the dataset you want to analyze exceeds 100,000 rows, you're suggested to enter an analysis mode that's optimized for large datasets.
+If the dataset you want to analyze exceeds 100,000 rows, we suggest you enter an analysis mode that's optimized for large datasets.
 There are currently two limitations if you switch to this mode:

 - Formatting of fields of the following four data types might change: